The Rimington Trophy is awarded to the most outstanding center in NCAA Division I-A football.

 Rimington Trophy Selection

 of the Rimington Trophy will be selected by determining the consensus

-All-American center pick from four existing All-America Teams.
+All-American center pick from three existing All-America Teams.

-While more than a dozen All-America football teams are selected annually, the Rimington Trophy committee will use these four prestigious teams to determine a winner:
+While more than a dozen All-America football teams are selected annually, the Rimington Trophy committee will use these three prestigious teams to determine a winner:

 - Walter Camp Foundation (WCF)

 - Sporting News (SN)

 The Rimington Trophy will also use these three teams to determine the winner of the center award.
 Because the selectors of these three All-America teams can place centers in a "mix" of offensive linemen that includes guards and tackles, their 11-man first teams can often have two centers.
 Our policy will be to count all players that play primarily the center position for their respective teams as centers, even though they maybe listed as guards or tackles on the four All-American teams.